$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds

 We can now prove the theorem.

 \begin{proof}[Proof of Theorem \ref{fixedthm}] Again filter $X$ one-cell-at-a-time lexicographically, meaning by increasing topological dimension and then increasing weight.
+Let $n$ denote the filtration degree of the cell added to $X'$ to form $X$.
 This filtration gives a trigraded spectral sequence, as discussed in Section \ref{jolsection}.
 We claim there are no differentials hitting any nonzero elements of the $n$th filtration degree $\Hbb(\sfrac{X_n}{X_{n-1}})=\Hbb(\sfrac{X}{X'})$.
 To see this, consider each lower filtration degree $k<n$, which corresponds to some $e_\alpha$ used in building $X'$.
-Either condition (i) holds ($\alpha\not\le\beta$), in which case by Lemma \ref{alphabeta}, $d_i(x)=0$ for all $x$ of filtration degree $k$, or else condition (ii) holds.
+Either condition (i) holds ($\alpha\not\le\beta$), in which case by Lemma \ref{alphabeta}, $d_{n-k}(x)=0$ for all $x$ of filtration degree $k$, or else condition (ii) holds.
 In this case, by Lemma \ref{jackolemma} $d_{n-k}$ is a \jol map, and so $d_{n-k}(x)=0$ for all $x$ of filtration degree $k$, as no top-to-bottom differential is possible.
 In either case, no differential ever hits the filtration degree of $\beta$.
 By Lemma \ref{seqs}, this means that $\Hbb(X_n)\to \H\bullet\bullet(X_{n-1})$ is surjective.
 Now consider the long exact sequence in cohomology corresponding to the cofiber sequence $X_{n-1}\xrightarrow{i}X_n\to \S pq$.

 This decomposes into \textit{short} exact sequences